-Search resumes for Iowa State student after boating accident
+Body of 2nd Iowa State student recovered in rowing accident

-AMES, Iowa (AP) — The search resumed Monday for a missing Iowa State University student a day after a school crew club boat capsized during practice on a lake, killing another crew member.
+AMES, Iowa (AP) — Emergency workers recovered the body of an Iowa State University student on Monday, a day after a school crew club boat capsized during practice on a lake, killing one other student.

 The students were practicing Sunday morning at Little Wall Lake in Hamilton County when the scull capsized, the university said.
 Three members were rescued by people who live around the lake, officials said, and a dive team recovered the body of one student later in the day.